-Hint: You can compile the project by clicking Build [Project] on the Build menu or by exiting the Meridium APM Rules Editor and compiling the project via the Rules Library.
+Example 1 Find the project by clicking Build [Project] on the Build menu or by exiting the Meridium APM Rules Editor and compiling the project via the Rules Library.

 - 5. Construct a URL to invoke the macro from the desired location.
-For example, you might want to: - Add a URL to a Home Page.
+For example, you might want to:

+- Add a URL to a Home Page.

-- Add a URL to query results. - Create a link on an Associated Pages menu.
+- Add a URL to query results.

+- Create a link on an Associated Pages menu.